Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Results and analysis

 \subsection{Typical four measuring methods results and analysis}

-In the experimental measurements, we set the static magnetic field $B_0$ = 6.32 $\mu$T for a cubic $\rm{^{87}Rb}$ vapor cell, with a length of 15 mm $\times$ 15 mm $\times$ 15 mm, filled with 100 Torr $N_2$.
-A typical spin noise spectrum signal, measured by the spin noise spectrum method, is shown in Fig. 2.
-We set the average sample number to 1000 times, optimized the parameters, and obtained a full width at half maximum(FWHM) of 1.5 kHz by lorentz fitting.
+In the spin noise spectrum fitting method, the static magnetic field $B_0$ is 6.32 $\mu$T, and the probe power is 3.18 $mW/cm^2$.
+After optimizing the parameters, the typical spin noise spectrum signal after FFT is shown in Fig. 2.
+We set the average sample number to 1000 times, optimized the parameters, and obtained a full width at half maximum(FWHM) of 1.5 kHz by Lorentz fitting.

-In the FID signal fitting method, we design a timing sequence control system to separate the pump light, RF magnetic field, and probe light from the time domain, so as to avoid the influence of crosstalk between the three on the free-induced attenuation signal[22].
-Here we set the typical timing sequence as 10 ms for the pump light time, 3 mA for the current to apply the RF magnetic field strength, the corresponding $\pi$/2 pulse time of 0.2 ms, and the detection time of 29.8 ms. Typical experimental results are shown in Fig. 3, and the $T_2$ of Rb is 3.7 ms by fitting Eq.(3).
+In the improved FID signal fitting method, we design a timing sequence control system, as shown in the inset of Fig. 3, to separate the pump light, RF magnetic field, and probe light from the time domain, as well as to avoid the influence of crosstalk between the three on the free-induced decay signal[24].
+Here, we set the typical timing sequence as 10 ms for the pump light time, 3 mA for the current to apply the RF magnetic field strength, the corresponding $\pi$/2 pulse time of 0.2 ms, and the detection time of 29.8 ms. The typical experimental result is shown in Fig. 3, and the $T_2$ of Rb is 3.7 ms by fitting Eq.(3).

 In $\omega_m$ - Broadening fitting method, We set the frequency $\omega_m$ of the modulation field to half the Lamor frequency $\omega_L$ , i.e. n=2, and sweep the frequency near the modulated frequency.
-Set $B_x$ = 0.41 $\mu$T, $B_y$ = 0 $\mu$T or $B_x$ = 0 $\mu$T, $B_y$ = 0.41 $\mu$T. A typical in-phase and quadrature signals obtained by LIA is shown in Fig. 4, where $\omega_m$ is also the reference frequency of LIA, the extracted $T_2$ of Rb is 3.9 ms.
+Set $B_x$ = 0.41 $\mu$T, $B_y$ = 0 $\mu$T or $B_x$ = 0 $\mu$T, $B_y$ = 0.41 $\mu$T. The typical in-phase and quadrature signals obtained by LIA are shown in Fig. 4, where $\omega_m$ is also the reference frequency of LIA, the extracted $T_2$ of Rb is 3.9 ms.

-In magnetic resonance broadening fitting experiments, We apply an RF magnetic field with a frequency equal to the Lamor frequency on the y-axis, and the reference signal frequency demodulated by the LIA is also set to the Lamor frequency, and the static magnetic field applied on the z-axis is scanned, and the in-phase and quadrature signals are shown in Figure 5(a).
+In magnetic resonance broadening fitting experiments, we apply an RF magnetic field with a frequency equal to the Lamor frequency on the y-axis, and the reference signal frequency demodulated by the LIA is set to the Lamor frequency.
+By scanning the static magnetic field applied on the z-axis, the in-phase and quadrature signals are shown in Figure 5(a).
 The FWHM is obtained by Lorentz fitting of the demodulated signal.
 With the change of RF magnetic field strength, the variation of FWHM with RF magnetic field strength is shown in Fig. 5(b).
 According to Eq.
 (6), the $T_2$ of Rb is 3.0 ms